astley92/nspect/README.md

 ## Features

-- Copy command to run in a terminal to clipboard

-### Under Dev

-- Re-run all failures

 ### Upcoming

 - Highlight multiple specs to rerun
 - View previous spec runs
 - Show the output for each test in a new buffer next to the highlighted line
+- Show captured stderr for each test in a new buffer next to the highlighted line

+### Under Dev

+- Show captured stdout for each test in a new buffer next to the highlighted line

 ### Done

+- Copy command to run in a terminal to clipboard
+- Re-run all failures